robert-hatfield/code-101-prework/prework/windows/2_sublime_text.md

 Now it's time to install [Sublime Text](http://www.sublimetext.com/), a sophisticated text editor for code, markup, and prose.

-To get started, download [Sublime Text 2](http://c758482.r82.cf2.rackcdn.com/Sublime%20Text%202.0.2%20x64%20Setup.exe) and run the installer.
-Again, go with the default installation options if you're feeling overwhelmed.
+To get started, download [Sublime Text 3]http://www.sublimetext.com/3) and run the installer.
+Again, go with the default installation options, unless you really know you want to change something.

-Once installed, use the Start Menu to launch Sublime Text 2.
+Once installed, use the Start Menu to launch Sublime Text 3.

 ![](http://i.imgur.com/mnR5naJ.png)

 Next, navigate to the `Preferences > Settings - User` menu item.

-Ensure the file contains the following preferences.
+Copy and paste the text that's in the box below into that file.

 ```
 {